Creating the Perfect Author Website: A Step-by-Step Guide

 About Page

 Also known as your author bio page, your About Page is used to share information about your journey as a writer.
-You want this to grab potential readers and give them an insight to your professional and personal life.
+You want this to grab potential readers and give them an insight into your professional and personal life.

-And be sure to pick a friendly photo of yourself that suits your genre and your brand.
+Be sure to pick a friendly photo of yourself that suits your genre and your brand.

 For example, Davis Ashura’s About page works well as his intro grips the website visitor immediately, making them want to read on.